cozie-app/cozie-apple-website/docs/1_overview/02_installation.md

    <img alt="Cozie - allow health" src={useBaseUrl('img/installation_watch_app_allow_health.png')} width="20%" />
    <br/>

-6. At this point Cozie is not yet operational.
-Please proceed to [Setup](setup).
+6. At this point Cozie is not yet operational but ready to be configured.
+Please proceed to [setup guide](setup).

-Please [contact us](mailto:cozie.app@gmail.com) if you have any feedback, suggestions or if you experience any bugs with the application.
-Any suggestions would be highly appreciated.